Pakistan at the 2022 Commonwealth Games

 Pakistan competed at the 2022 Commonwealth Games at Birmingham, England from 28 July to 8 August 2022.
 It was Pakistan's 14th appearance at the Commonwealth Games.

 Muhammad Inam and Bismah Maroof were the country's flagbearers at the 2022 Commonwealth Games opening ceremony.

 Arshad Nadeem won Pakistan's first ever gold medal in Javelin Throw at the Commonwealth Games and the first Athletics gold medal since 1962.
-This is the best medal haul for Pakistan at the Commonwealth Games since 1970.
+Pakistan won a total of seven medals, including two golds, three silvers and two bronze medals, which was its best medal haul at the Commonwealth Games since 1970.
 Overall Pakistan finished at 18 on the medal table out of 72 participating nations.

 Administration

 Syed Mohammad Abid Qadri was the Chef de Mission for the Pakistani team in Birmingham.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.